microsoft/react-native-dualscreen/twopane-navigation/ReadME.md

 ### Moving Forward

-- (one | two | auto)Pane.Add(key: string, element: ReactElement, header?: IHeader, isMergeONE = false, isMergeTWO = false) - Pushes element to the top of the stack or replaces the original with the new element
+- (one | two | auto)Pane.Add(key: string, element: ReactElement, header?: IHeader, isMergeONE = false, isMergeTWO = false, extensionOptions?: IExtensionOptions) - Pushes element to the top of the stack or replaces the original with the new element

   - For this example we will be pushing to twoPane if both panes are active or we will be pushing to the onePane if only using one pane